mederick61/delivery-training/README.md

 * `import X from 'x';` is the way to import content of a module in ES6.
 A module could be a variable, a function or a class.
 In this exemple we only use third party module, you will find it in "node_modules" directory.
 * In ES6, a variable is no more declare with `var`.
 You now have 2 kind of variables :
   * `let` for loop variables
+  * `const` for variable instanciate only once.
+Be carefull, `const` is a pointer constant, not a constant variable.

 ``` js
   let i = 0;